pgdouyon/vim-accio/README.md

 - `g:accio_auto_copen`
     - Set to 1 to automatically open the quickfix list when the Accio command is invoked, 0 otherwise.
+- `g:accio_create_empty_quickfix`
+    - Set to 0 to prevent Accio from creating new quickfix lists when there are no errors to report (Accio reuses its own quickfix lists), 1 otherwise.
 - `g:accio_error_highlight`
     - Sets the highlight group used for displaying Error signs, default is "Error".